butterfly-ops/docs/adminpanel.md

 Admin Panel layout is the generic layout which includes all container information.
 You can customize admin panel layout publishing admin panel layout to `app/Views/Cms/layout.tpl` file path.

+Run the following command to publish admin template:

 ```bash
 bin/butterfly publish:admin:template
 ```